ganeshjawahar/nlp-papernotes/notes/multilinguality/cross_lingual_lm_pretraining.md

 ## [Cross-lingual Language Model Pretraining](https://arxiv.org/abs/1901.07291)

 TLDR; This work extends BERT for multiple languages and show the effectiveness of cross-lingual pretraining.
 They propose supervised and unsupervised methods to learn cross-lingual LM (XLM).
-They show SOTA results on cross-lingual classification, unsupervised/supervised MT, LM for low-resource languages.
+They show SOTA results on cross-lingual classification, unsupervised/supervised MT and LM for low-resource languages.

 #### Key Points
 - Existing work: General-purpose sentence representations are monolingual and largely focused around English benchmarks.